ArunanSivanathan/DevIOT_standalone_ArduinoYUN/README.md

 Arduino Yun is one of the Arduino development board.
 It distinguishes itself from other Arduino family boards by its Wi-Fi and Ethernet connectivity.
 Similar to Arduino basic boards like Arduino Uno, Yun has an ATmega32u4 to control the I/O pins.
 It has an additional microcontroller(AR 9331) installed with OpenWRT linux operating system.
 However both of them can be communicated using Bridge Library.
 ![alt tag](https://www.arduino.cc/en/uploads/Guide/BridgeBlockDiag.png)

-The main purpose of this project was built to demonstrate, how an Arduino Yun can be connected with devIOT platform.
+The main purpose of this project is demonstrating, how to connect an Arduino Yun with devIOT platform as standalone without any host.

 ##How to setup?